 Dr. Bartholomew can prescribe medication for the discomfort you will feel for a few days.
 It is best to have a family member or a friend drive you home after your surgery.

-Expect to be swollen or bruised until the swelling subsides from the surgery.
+Expect to be swollen or bruised until the swelling subsides from the male breast reduction surgery.
 How long that will be depends on your body and your reaction to the procedure.
 Dr. Bartholomew may suggest wearing an elastic pressure garment 24/7 for a couple of weeks and at night for additional weeks.

 Your stitches will be removed a week or two after surgery.
 Avoid exposing the scars to the sun for at least six months as it affects the skin’s pigmentation and turns it dark.